Do Pergolas Add Value to Your Home? The Definitive Guide

 The highest value impact comes from pergolas that create a seamless transition between indoor and outdoor spaces:

-• Prime placement: Adjacent to main living areas like family rooms or kitchens
+• Prime placement: Adjacent to main living areas like family rooms, kitchens, or dining areas

-• Avoid value-reducing locations: Remote corner placements or areas that block desirable views
+• Avoid value-reducing placements: Remote corner locations or areas that block desirable views or natural light

-• Flow consideration: Ensure natural pathways between indoor and outdoor spaces
+• Flow matters: Ensure natural pathways between indoor and outdoor spaces sliding doors, French doors, or grade-level access improve perceived value

 2. Material Selection Impacts Longevity and Value